iboB/dynamix/README.md

 ## Boost.Mixin

-DynaMix was initially developed as [Boost.Mixin](https://github.com/iboB/boost.mixin) but is now a separate library, that doesn't depend on the Boost libraries Collection.
+DynaMix was initially developed as [Boost.Mixin](https://github.com/iboB/boost.mixin) but is now a separate library that doesn't depend on the Boost libraries Collection.

 ![Footer](https://s22.postimg.cc/gkvrylx9t/README_2.jpg)